About Abby

 I was born to New Yorker parents who migrated north into Canada during the time of the Vietnam War and then west to British Columbia.
 I was raised in a gorgeous artsy bohemian town on Kootenay Lake on the west coast of Canada called Nelson – a place I feel very proud to say I come from.
 As a child I traveled a lot with my parents including a 3-month journey from Canada to Australia.
 This trip included a 2-week journey across the Pacific Ocean (with only one sighting of land) aboard the Brigantine Soren Larsen, a 140 foot sailing ship.
 I’ve lived on 4 continents and in 5 countries and have traveled and explored in many more.

 As my teacher and colleague once said to me, I am a ‘textured woman’.
-I’m an earth-child at heart – I feel most at home in nature, at outdoor music festivals, and on my yoga mat; I love Tracey Chapman, John Lennon, Bob Dylan, Norah Jones and Joni Mitchell (plus many others); I love yoga, hiking, swimming and trail running; I’m most often found wearing flip flops or running shoes and comfortable clothes; and I love rain storms, fog and the smell of the ocean.
-I have a strong and rich academic background and 14 years of experience in the field of coaching and leadership development.
-I’m a wife, mother, daughter and friend.
+I’m an earth-child at heart – I feel most at home in nature, at outdoor music festivals, in my body and moving, at home, and with my family.
+I love yoga, hiking, swimming and trail running; I’m most often found wearing flip flops or running shoes and comfortable clothes; and I love rain storms, fog, and the smell of the ocean.
+I have a strong and rich academic background and 20 years of experience in the field of facilitation, individual and team development, and leadership coaching.
+I’m a spouse, mother, daughter and friend.
 I don’t like to miss out on anything, I try to do and be everything much to my exhaustion!
 I’m ambitious and sensitive and I have strong opinions.
-I’m fun and I’m naughty but only if you’ve got a good eye for naughtiness (!) and I enjoy being different.
+I’m fun and I’m mischievous but only if you’ve got a good eye for mischief (!) and I enjoy being different.
 I have big dreams and aspirations and I work hard to make them happen.
 I feel fulfilled by deep and ‘real’ conversations.
-I’m an introvert – I’m energised by my alone time but I am adventurous and enjoy meeting new people.
+I’m an introvert – I’m energised by my alone time but I am adventurous and enjoy meeting new people, traveling, and exploring new places.

-I dream of being a journalist and of one day writing down the stories of people’s lives.
+I dream of being a writer and of one day writing my own story as well as the stories of my incredible clients.
 I feel honored that in my work I am able to listen to my clients share some of life’s most wonderful and most challenging moments.
-I consistently feel a calling to bring people together to share their stories so that they can know that they are not alone, that in fact they, no matter who they are, share many of the same fears, joys and dreams.
+I consistently feel a calling to bring people together to share their stories so that they can know that they are not alone, that in fact they, no matter who they are, share many of the same fears, joys, challenges, and dreams.

-My greatest joys in life include time with my family when we’re away from or outside of the routines of work and school and being in nature.
+My greatest joys in life include time with my family when we’re away from or outside of the routines of life, and being in nature.